Skip to contents

 • Do you want to spell check the markdown content and R function documentation in your project with check_spelling()?
 This uses the default language you set in the previous question.
 Note that you can set a different language on specific files.
 See vignette("spelling", package = "checklist") for more details on that.

 • Do you want to check the license file?
-This compares the LICENSE.md in your project with the LICENSE.md as defined in checklist.
+This compares the LICENSE.md in your project with the LICENSE.md.

 • Do you want to update the citation files?